monocilindro/Awesome-Hydrospatial/README.md

 - [Kluster](https://github.com/noaa-ocs-hydrography/kluster) is a Python-based software that provides a fully open source hydrographic processing package to produce accessible bathymetry and backscatter products in support of ocean mapping.
 Kluster runs either on a GUI and through command line.
 - [Sonar2MAT](https://cmst.curtin.edu.au/products/sonar2mat-software/) is a program that converts selected sonar files to MATLAB (.mat) data format to allow advanced data analysis and algorithm development.
 The convertor supports Reson (s7k), Kongsberg (.all, .wcd), Odom/Imagenex (.837, .83b and .83p), Generic Sensor Format (.gsf), Geoswath swamp and raw files (.swp, .rdf), MSTIFF (.mst) and eXtended Triton Format (.xtf).
+- [CloudCompare](https://www.danielgm.net/cc/), is a 3D point cloud processing software.
+It can also handle triangular meshes and calibrated images.
+Although is commonly used in laser scanner and LIDAR data processing and photogrammetry, it is being utilized used for high definition 3D structure reconstruction from multibeam data.

 #### **Specialized tools for multibeam backscatter processing**